Suicide prevention

 Transforming crisis care in America

 Since July 2022, dialing “988” routes calls to the National Suicide Prevention Lifeline.
-In 2020, Congress designated 988 as a new three-digit dialing, texting, and chat code for direct connection to compassionate, accessible support for anyone experiencing substance use issues, a suicidal crisis, or mental health-related distress.
-CARF proudly joins the National Action Alliance for Suicide Prevention and more than 250 organizations collaborating as promoters of the 988 Messaging Framework.
+The 988 Lifeline is for dialing, texting, chat and Deaf/HoH for direct connection to compassionate, accessible support for anyone experiencing substance use issues, a suicidal crisis, or mental health-related distress.
+CARF proudly joins the National Action Alliance for Suicide Prevention and more than 250 organizations collaborating as promoters of this important service.

 988 Facts

-The implementation of 988 is strengthening and expanding the current lifeline call-center infrastructure and its capacity to ensure that trained crisis counselors are available by phone, text, and chat.
-A long-term goal of 988 is building a robust nationwide crisis response system that links callers to community-based providers who can deliver a full range of crisis care services (e.g., mobile crisis teams or stabilization centers), if needed.
+The implementation of 988 has strengthened and expanded the lifeline call-center infrastructure and its capacity to ensure that trained crisis counselors are available by phone, text, and chat.
+It has built a robust nationwide crisis response system that links callers to community-based providers who can deliver a full range of crisis care services (e.g., mobile crisis teams or stabilization centers), if needed.

 CARF strongly supports this effort to streamline access to assistance.
 This change is the direct result of work by a vast array of stakeholders recognizing the need for lifesaving action, culminating in a strong federal response to suicide.